anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

 Even though `atom`s are useful, it should not be over used.
-Especially when the reality is the we rarely really need it.
+Especially when the reality is that we rarely really need it.
 In many cases we can store the state in other ways, recursion being the most common way to do so.